 2. Senior personnel

-Dr. Christine Vogel – PI (NYU); Dr. Dennis Shasha – Collaborator (NYU)
+Dr. Christine Vogel – PI (NYU); Dr. Dennis Shasha – Collaborator (NYU) Should I be a co-PI?
+I don’t care particularly, but that is what I am in the Gloria grants.
+It might make reviewers think I’m more seriously involved

 3. Intellectual merit

 Predictive modeling of protein degradation on a proteome-wide scale.
 Genome-wide molecular technologies have transformed biology, enabling researchers to quantify thousands of mRNAs and proteins under many conditions.
-A fundamental insight from these studies postulates that degradation is as important as transcription – but our understanding of the regulation of protein degradation still has many gaps.
-In this proposal, proteome-wide experimental, sequence, and protein structural information will be integrated to build the first predictive model of protein degradation, at the example of oxidative damage.
+A fundamental insight from these studies postulates that degradation is as important as transcription [do we need a ref here?] – but our understanding of the regulation of protein degradation still has many gaps [and ref here?
+Or can you say something even stronger, e.g. understanding of protein degradation is essentially only that we know it happens].
+In this proposal, proteome-wide experimental, sequence, and protein structural information will be integrated to build the first predictive model of protein degradation, at the [using as a case study] example of oxidative damage.

 Protein degradation is particularly important if the proteome is damaged.
 If the proteome is endangered through damage or mutation, the cell has to decide which of the two main degradation pathways to employ: (i) to use the cellular energy required to tag proteins with ubiquitin, marking substrates for degradation in a targeted, highly specific manner, or (ii) to use general, untargeted degradation which is simpler but less specific.
-The balance between these two pathways, i.e. targeted, ubiquitin-dependent and untargeted, ubiquitin-independent degradation has been the subject of a long-standing debate, and contradicting evidence exists.
-Our data demonstrates that indeed both pathways are used by the cell, and is highly specific to different groups of proteins during different stages of the stress response.
+The balance between these two pathways, i.e. targeted, ubiquitin-dependent and untargeted, ubiquitin-independent degradation has been the subject of a long-standing debate, and contradictory evidence exists.
+Our [preliminary?] data demonstrates that indeed both pathways are used by the cell, and is [which one is used is] highly specific to different groups of proteins during different stages of the stress response.

 This proposal.
-Collecting a comprehensive set of orthogonal experimental data, we will quantitatively model the global proteomic response to oxidative damage in its dependence on protein sequence and structure, with respect to the different pathways of oxidation, ubiquitination, and degradation.
+Collecting a comprehensive set of orthogonal [what does orthogonal mean in this context] experimental data, we will quantitatively model how global proteomic response to oxidative damage depends on protein sequence and structure.
+The model will characterize which pathways of oxidation, ubiquitination, and degradation a protein takes depending on a protein’s physical attributes.
 The project relies on a unique combination of large-scale, quantitative high-resolution proteomics, integrative use of novel molecular techniques, and expertise in predictive computational modeling in this lab.
 The work will, for the first time, incorporate all three dimensions of a system (protein oxidative damage, ubiquitination, and degradation) within one quantitative model and predict protein fate based on sequence and structural features and the relative importance of the degradation pathways.
 The complexity of the system makes Saccharomyces cerevisiae an ideal model for these studies, since yeast are more robust than mammalian cells to complex and highly controlled experimental conditions, and the dynamics of the yeast proteome lacks complications such as alternative splicing.
-Importantly however, the components of protein degradation pathways are highly conserved across eukaryotic organisms, and the results of this proposal are likely of fundamental biological relevance.
+Importantly however, the components of protein degradation pathways are highly conserved across eukaryotic organisms [ref?], and the results of this proposal therefore promise to be of fundamental biological relevance.
 The experimental and computational approaches developed in this project to model changes in protein state following oxidative stress will be applicable to (i) all eukaryotic cells and (ii) other systems in which the proteome is substantially endangered, for example exposure to thiolating agents or strong mutagenic conditions.

 Aim 1.
 Determine protein ubiquitination, oxidation, and degradation upon oxidative stress in three different envinronments.

 Aim 2.
-Train quantitative predictive model of protein degradation pathways using regression models.
+Train quantitative predictive model of the choice among protein degradation pathways using regression models.

 Aim 3.
 Validate model predictions through sequence-based modification of protein stability.